Lua USB HID

 UsbDevice = Usb.New(dev.devnode)

-A lookup table for USB Event types.
-The keys are a string such as KEY and the value will be an integer such as 1.
+This is a look-up table for USB Event types.
+The Names are a string such as KEY and the Value will be an integer such as 1.

 https://www.kernel.org/doc/Documentation/input/event-codes.txt